-It also might be tempting to skip this step because it is administrative heavy…but please, don’t skip it!
+It also might be tempting to skip this step because it is administration-heavy…but please, don’t skip it!
 I believe a content calendar is one of the single most influential tools to keep you on track with your blog.
-And the longer your blog is up the more successful it will become.
+And the longer your blog is up, the more successful it will become.

 Step #5: Manage your blog content with EditFlow

 If you have several employees at your small business, you may want to recruit them to write for your blog.
 This will get you a wide range of content from different angles of your business.
 But it may not be easy to implement unless you use a tool like EditFlow.

 This plugin gives you a snapshot of your calendar:

 You’ll also see an improved content status that’s better than WordPress’ default draft and pending review: